Do you just want to enjoy visiting a museum in London where there aren’t many kids running around?

 18. The Charles Dickens Museum

-Charles Dickens Museum is located in Holborn, London, in the house he resided between March 1837 and December 1839.
+Charles Dickens Museum is located in Holborn, London.

-He lived here with his wife Catherine and 3 of their children.
+He lived here with his wife Catherine and 3 of their children from 1837 til 1839.

-The museum features temporary and permanent exhibitions, including restored rooms, original letters written and received by Charles Dickens, memorabilia, pictures, furniture and first editions of Dickens’ books.
+For example, you’ll see restored rooms, letters written and received by Charles Dickens, pictures, furniture and first editions of Dickens’ books.

 All classic exhibits of Charles Dickens that really only adults can admire.